 2) Lenovo Legion Y540

 The LED backlight is energy-efficient.
-Many of you who are serious gamers who need a lot of storage space would appreciate the fact that it comes with a massive 1TB HDD as well as a 512GB SSD.
-The laptop also has a slew of USB ports for easy data sharing.
-The device runs the Windows 10 Home version, which gives users ultimate flexibility when looking at how their system operates.
+Many of you are serious gamers and need a lot of storage space.
+You would appreciate that it comes with a 1TB HDD and 512GB SSD, not to mention all those USB ports for easy data sharing!
+The device runs on Windows 10 Home version, which gives users ultimate flexibility when looking at how their system operates.
 It includes access from anywhere via Microsoft’s new cloud service called “OneDrive.”

-The laptop costs a little more than $1000, making it an ideal choice for IT advisors and financial advisers who need a laptop to help them achieve market objectives.
-Is there anything wrong with it?
-We estimated that the unit weighed more than 9 pounds, which is very high.
-If you’re okay with that, this is the laptop for you.
-We discovered that multitasking was easy on the computer, and it runs smoothly.
+The laptop costs a little more than $1000, making it an ideal choice for IT advisors and financial advisers who need to help them achieve market objectives.
+Is there anything wrong with this machine?
+We estimated that the unit weighed in at over 9 pounds – which is very high!
+This means you’ll have trouble carrying or moving about while using your computer as well (unless, of course, if its design was explicitly meant like this).

 3) HP Spectre x360

 The HP Spectre x360 is the best laptop for presentations.
 It’s perfect for anyone who travels frequently and needs to present from anywhere in the world.
 This convertible laptop can be used as both a notebook or tablet, meeting all of our requirements.
 It can easily fit into any luggage (and even some airplane cupholders).
 It has a long battery life of up to 12 hours.
 It features a gorgeous 13.3-inch diagonal 4K HDR WLED-backlit touchscreen display to ensure that your presentation can be easily seen from anywhere in the room.